fleetdm/fleet/handbook/brand.md

 By Mr Rogering our writing we can emphasize positivity, optimism and encourage our readers to succeed.
 The example above also considers sentence flow and use of synonyms to reduce repetition.

+Another example to consider is industry jargon that may now be inappropriate.
+While the term *"responsible vulnerability disclosure"* has been used for decades, it supposes that people who use a different process are *irresponsible*.
+Using *coordinated disclosure* is a more positive way to discuss the issue.

 ## Voice and tone guidelines

 ### How to write headings & subheadings